 - Any past episode of acute kidney disease

 - Acute or chronic health condition

-- Prerenal kidney failure can also be caused due to blood loss, dehydration and certain medications
+- Chronic prerenal kidney failure can also be caused due to blood loss, dehydration, and certain medications

 - Blockage in the arteries

-- Birth defects of the kidney like polycystic kidney disease
+- Birth defects of the kidney like stages of polycystic kidney disease.

 - Due to certain drugs or toxic chemicals

-- Auto immune disease such as systemic lupus erythematosus and scleroderma
+- Autoimmune diseases such as systemic lupus erythematosus and scleroderma

-- Due to reflux nephropathy in which kidneys are damaged by the backward flow of the urine into the kidneys
+- Due to reflux nephropathy in which the kidney disease that leads to the backward flow of the urine into the kidneys.

 - Swelling of the legs and face